-The adjustment screen contains a graphic of the left and right side a-arm along with two "Slide" meters for each.
+The adjustment screen contains a graphic of the right side a-arm along with two meters.
 These meters represent the movement of the front and rear of the a-arm, and their relationship to the desired readings.
 Move each side of the a-arm by adding/removing shims, loosening the bolts and sliding the arm, or turning the eccentric cams, until each meter indicator is centered in the meter - this is the desired value for both caster and camber.
 Press Next when complete.